CT Lemon Law FAQ

 - Can I just return my lemon to the dealership?

-- Are used cars covered under the Connecticut Lemon Law?
+- Are used cars covered under the this Lemon Law?

 - I have so many more questions.
 Who can I ask?

-Rest assured that there is never any cost or risk to you when filing your claim under the Connecticut Lemon Law.
+Rest assured that there is never any cost or risk to you when filing your claim under the Lemon Law for the state of Connecticut.

 How does the CT Lemon Law work?

-The Connecticut Lemon Law covers drivers whose vehicles who suffer the same nonconformity or defect four or more times within the first 24 months or 24,000 miles (whichever comes first).
+The Lemon Law in Connecticut covers drivers whose vehicles who suffer the same nonconformity or defect four or more times within the first 24 months or 24,000 miles (whichever comes first).

 The CT Lemon Law also applies to vehicles that are in for service two times for a serious safety hazard, with the first repair occurring in first 24,000 miles or 24 months.